 Gibraltar Steel Corporation, a corporation organized under the laws of Delaware (the "Company"), proposes to sell to the several underwriters named in Schedule I hereto (the "Underwriters"), for whom you (the "Representative") are acting as representative, 3,000,000 shares of Common Stock, \$.01 par value ("Common Stock") of the Company, and the trusts and individuals named in Schedule II hereto (each a "Selling Stockholder" and collectively, the "Selling Stockholders") propose to sell to the Underwriters 1,130,000 shares of Common Stock (said shares to be issued and sold by the Company and shares to be sold by the Selling Stockholders collectively being hereinafter called the "Underwritten Securities").
-The Company also proposes to grant to the Underwriters an option to purchase up to 464,625 additional shares of Common Stock to cover over-allotments, and each of Brian J. Lipke, Neil E. Lipke, Eric R. Lipke, Meredith A. Lipke and Curtis W. Lipke proposes to grant to the Underwriters an option to purchase up to 30,975 additional shares of Common Stock) (the "Option Securities"; the Option Securities, together with the Underwritten Securities, being hereinafter called the "Securities").
-Any reference herein to the Registration Statement, a Preliminary Prospectus or the Prospectus shall be deemed to refer to and include the documents incorporated by reference therein pursuant to Item 12 of Form S-3 which were filed under the Exchange Act on or before the Effective Date of the Registration Statement or the issue date of such Preliminary Prospectus or the Prospectus shall be deemed to refer to and include the filing of any document under the Exchange
+The Company also proposes to grant to the Underwriters an option to purchase up to 464,625 additional shares of Common Stock to cover over-allotments, and each of Brian J. Lipke, Neil E. Lipke, Eric R. Lipke, Meredith A. Lipke and Curtis W. Lipke proposes to grant to the Underwriters an option to purchase up to 30,975 additional shares of Common Stock to cover over-allotments (for a total of up to 619,500 additional shares of Common Stock) (the "Option Securities"; the Option Securities, together with the Underwritten Securities, being hereinafter called the "Securities").
+Any reference herein to the Registration Statement, a Preliminary Prospectus or the Prospectus shall be deemed to refer to and include the documents incorporated by reference therein pursuant to Item 12 of Form S-3 which were filed under the Exchange Act on or before the Effective Date of the Registration Statement or the issue date of such Preliminary Prospectus or the Prospectus or the Prospectus shall be deemed to refer to and include the filing of any document under the Exchange

-^a Plus an option to purchase from (i) the Company, up to 464,625 additional Securities and (ii) each of Brian J. Lipke, Neil E. Lipke, Eric R. Lipke, Meredith A. Lipke and Curtis W. Lipke, up to 30,975 additional Securities to cover over-allotments.
+&lt;sup>a Plus an option to purchase from (i) the Company, up to 464,625 additional Securities and (ii) each of Brian J. Lipke, Neil E. Lipke, Eric R. Lipke, Meredith A. Lipke and Curtis W. Lipke, up to 30,975 additional Securities to cover over-allotments.